-Constant width Constant width (courier font) in normal text represents portions of code and literal names of items such as classes, functions, variables, and data structures.
-For example, text might refer to the CORBA::Object Class.
+Fixed width Fixed width (courier font) in normal text represents portions of code and literal names of items such as classes, functions, variables, and data structures.
+For example, text might refer to the IT_Bus::AnyType class.
 Constant width paragraphs represent code examples or information a system displays on the screen.
-For example:

-#include <stdio.h>

-Italic

-Italic words in normal text represent emphasis and new terms.

-Italic words or characters in code and commands represent variable values you must supply, such as arguments to commands or path names for your particular system.
-For example:
+For example: #include <stdio.h></stdio.h> Fixed width italic Fixed width italic words or characters in code and commands represent variable values you must supply, such as arguments to commands or path names for your particular system.
+For example: % cd /users/YourUserName

-% cd /users/your_name

-Note: Some command examples may use angle brackets to represent variable values you must supply.
-This is an older convention that is replaced with italic words or characters.
+Italic Italic words in normal text represent emphasis and introduce new terms .
+Bold Bold words in normal text represent graphical user interface components such as menu commands and dialog boxes.
+For example: the User Preferences dialog.

-Keying conventions
+Keying Conventions